tiago123456789/lambda-notify-via-discord-when-cloudwatch-alarm-triggered/README.md

 ## About

-The project has focus to notify via Discord when have 2 situations:
+The project has focus to notify via Discord when cloudwatch alarm is triggered have 2 situations:
 - Lambda function has a lot errors
 - When queue has a lot messages